Amazingca/BSKY-Wrapper-v1/README.md

+### Blue Wrapper (originally Bluesky Social Wrapper)

+This is the archive of the first version of the Blue Wrapper.
+It is no longer hosted online, but can still be run locally.

 ## Disclaimer:
 ### This client is not owned or maintained by Bluesky.
 This is a personal project that allows others to view the posts on the platform through a modern web interface.